SHARV-like/Node-with-Database-SQL-/README.md

+##few issues : remove that part which doesn't involved in insertion of 100 users

 # User Management CRUD App

 A simple backend web application built with **Node.js, Express, EJS, and MySQL** that demonstrates full **CRUD (Create, Read, Update, Delete)** operations on users.